aceeric/ociregistry/README.md

 _Ociregistry_ is a **pull-only**, **pull-through**, **caching** OCI Distribution server.
 That means:

 1. It exclusively provides _pull_ capability.
-You can't push images to it, it doesn't support the `/v2/_catalog` endpoint, etc. (Though you can pre-load it.
-More on that below.)
-2. It provides *caching pull-through* capability to any upstream registry: internal, air-gapped, or public; supporting the following types of access: anonymous, basic auth, HTTP, HTTPS, one-way TLS, and mTLS.
+2. It provides *caching pull-through* capability to multiple upstream registries: internal, air-gapped, or public; supporting the following types of access: anonymous, basic auth, HTTP, HTTPS, one-way TLS, and mTLS.
+In other words, one running instance of this server can simultaneously pull from `docker.io`, `quay.io`, `registry.k8s.io`, `ghcr.io`, your air-gapped registries, etc.

-This OCI distribution server is intended to satisfy one use case: the need for a Kubernetes caching pull-through registry that enables a k8s cluster to run reliably in disrupted, disconnected, intermittent and low-bandwidth (DDIL) edge environments.
-One of the overriding goals was simplicity: only one binary is needed to run the server, and all state is persisted as simple files on the file system under one subdirectory.
+One of the overriding goals was simplicity: only one binary is needed to run the server, and all state is persisted as files on the file system under one subdirectory.
+This supports the airgap use case of populating the server in a connected environment, and then moving the server (and image cache) to an air gap.

 Other distribution servers index for availability and fault tolerance at the cost of increased complexity.
-This server indexes for simplicity and accepts the level of availability and fault tolerance provided by the host.
+This is not a criticism - it is simply a fact of design trade-offs.
+This server indexes for simplicity and accepts the availability and fault tolerance provided by the host.

 The goals of the project are: